rustadadam/chess/Miscellanious/notes.md

 - Lambda is like an anymous class (or method) with closure
 - A functional interface only has one method
 - lambda functions are like this (a,b) -> a + b

+## IO stream
+- It follows first in, first out.
+- Think of it like a stream.

+## Gemerics
+- Is a way to create arrays, and you can restrict the array.
+Therefore an new ArrayList<Integer>(); can only hold integers

+## Serialization
+- It takes objects and makes them something writeable.
+- json is an example of a serialized file
+- yml is another one like json that uses whitespace.
+- json stores objects and is like a map
+- gson (goodles version) unserializes json